All right guys, and we're back on a podcast, Pressure and Fit with Whiteboard Rick.

 Okay.

-You went to trial, you lost.
+You went to trial.

-And then obviously the bailiffs took you to the jail or whatever.
+And then, obviously, the bailiffs took you to the jail or whatever.

 Like, take us through that day.